-If a continuation coverage subscriber or their dependent becomes eligible for Medicare, federal regulations allow enrollment in Medicare three months before they turn age 65.
+If a continuation coverage subscriber, a retired employee of a former employer group, or their dependent becomes eligible for Medicare, federal regulations allow enrollment in Medicare three months before they turn age 65.
 If they do not enroll within three months before the month they turn age 65, enrollment in Medicare may be delayed.
 If enrollment in Medicare does not occur when the subscriber or their dependent is first eligible, a late enrollment penalty may apply.